Sandy Danielson, President

 Maureen’s first 35-year career as a PhD nutrition scientist was fulfilling as she held executive-level positions in the food industry, academia and trade associations.
 But in the rare moments of spare time, she discovered a joyful outlet for her creative energy through fused and stained glass.

-Maureen’s artwork is currently on display at The Loft Gallery in Occoquan, VA; Jimni Store in Old Town Culpeper; Wine Gallery 108, Old Town Alexandria, VA; the Artists in Middleburg (AiM), Middleburg, VA; and Weisser Glass Studio and Gallery, Kensington, MD.
-Juried shows have included the National Capital Art Glass Guild’s (NCAGG) Edge of Light and Wild Things exhibits; and the Clarke County Historical Society’s Art at the Mill, Millwood, VA.
-She is a member of the Loft Gallery, Artists in Middleburg, NCAGG and the ACV.
-Maureen serves as Secretary of the Board of Directors for AiM, is a member of the Board of Directors for ACV and is 2019 president for the NCAGG
+Maureen’s artwork is currently on display at The Loft Gallery in Occoquan, VA; Wine Gallery 108, Old Town Alexandria, VA; and the Artists in Middleburg (AiM), Middleburg, VA.
+She is a member of The Loft Gallery LLC, Artists in Middleburg, and National Capital Art Glass Guild (NCAGG).
+Maureen served as Secretary of the Board of Directors of AiM for many years and became its Vice-President in January 2021.
+She is past (2019) president of the NCAGG Board of Directors.

 Wendy Lind, Director

-Wendy is an avid and competitive equestrian who enjoys many disciplines including polo, fox hunting and side saddle.
-Painting and sculpting horses combines both loves.
+Wendy is an avid and competitive equestrian who enjoys many disciplines including polo, fox hunting, and side-saddle.
+Painting and sculpting horses combine both loves.

 Kathleen Malone, Director